Noise Pop Q & A: Happy Fangs

 Where do you escape the hustle and bustle beyond the bridge?

-Cobra: I do a lot of day trips North of SF to Mt.
-Tam, Point Reyes and Petaluma.
+Cobra: I do a lot of day trips north of San Francisco to Mt.
+Tamalpais, Point Reyes and Petaluma.

 RGB: The Olympic-sized hot tub at Indian Hot Springs in Calistoga.

 What is your favorite place in San Francisco to act like a tourist?

 Cobra: The museums… De Young, Exploratorium, Academy of Sciences etc.

 RGB: The Powell Street cable car!
 I really enjoy the wonderment on all those visitors faces as you come over the crest of the hill.

 What is the one thing everyone should do at least once here?

 Cobra: Spend a day walking from the Bay to the ocean without a planned route.